Vishakha7501/Sky-130-RTL-Design-and-Synthesis-Workshop-using-Verilog/README.md

 ### 3.1.
 Introduction to Logic Optimizations

-#### Combinational Logic Optimization
+### Combinational Logic Optimization
 **Why do we need Combinational Logic Optimizations?**

--[Primarily to squeeze the logic to get the most optimized design] (#Primarily-to-squeeze-the-logic-to-get-the-most-optimized-design)
+* Primarily to squeeze the logic to get the most optimized design.
-  -[An optimized design results in comprehensive Area and Power saving] (#An-optimized-design-results-in-comprehensive-Area-and-Power-saving)
+    * An optimized design results in comprehensive Area and Power saving.

 #### Types of Combinational Optimizations